 Matzo is an interesting food.
 Most Jews, including myself will tell you that we don't really like the taste of matzo.
 It's dry and starchy, and for the most part completely lacking in flavor.
 On the other hand, matzo is an incredible vehicle for a fabulous part of the Seder, the Hillel Sandwich, which is matzo with charoset and maror (horseradish).

 Thankfully, my matzo is fairly tasty.
-Unfortunately, since it has good taste, texture and flavor, my grain-free matzo does not taste exactly like the real thing –i.e., grain-based matzo.
-Because of this I recommend that you do what our family does each Passover –buy gluten-free matzo for those on a gluten-free diet, and make this grain-free matzo for folks that are strictly grain-free (like myself) or following a Paleo eating plan.
+Unfortunately, since it has good taste, texture and flavor, my paleo matzo does not taste exactly like the real thing –i.e., grain-based matzo.
+Because of this I recommend that you do what our family does each Passover –buy gluten-free matzo for those on a gluten-free diet, and make this grain-free matzo for folks that are strictly grain-free (like myself) or following a Paleo diet.

 What is matzo?
-Referred to as matzoh, matza, as well as matzah, and otherwise known as “the bread of affliction,” matzo is unleavened bread typically made of wheat flour and water.
-It is traditionally eaten by Jews during the Passover holiday when eating chametz (or grain products that are leavened) is not permitted.
+Referred to as matzoh, matza, or matzah, and known as “the bread of affliction,” matzo is unleavened bread typically made of wheat flour and water.
+It is traditionally eaten by Jews during the Passover holiday when eating chametz (wheat products that are leavened) is not permitted.

 I'm often asked, is matzo gluten-free?
-Well, the answer is no. Real matzo is made of wheat, something I have not eaten since 1998, and that would make me very sick if I consumed it.
+Well, the answer is no. Real matzo is made of wheat, something I have not eaten since 1998, when I was diagnosed with celiac disease.
+Real matzo would make me very sick if I consumed it.
 I'm also frequently asked what I use in place of matzo meal during Pesach.
-That is easy to answer –almond flour is my matzo meal and all of my recipes are kosher for Passover.
+That is easy to answer –almond flour is my matzo meal and because of this all of my recipes are kosher for Passover.

 If you're looking for a Paleo Passover menu, you're in luck.
 If you need healthy Paleo Passover recipe ideas for topping this homemade matzo, try the ones below!